semihbkgr/yamldiff/README.md

 # yamldiff

-yamldiff is a utility tool for performing structural comparisons on YAML files, helping you easily identify and understand differences between them.

-It focuses on highlighting structural variations between two YAML files.
+`yamldiff` is a utility tool designed for comparing the structure of YAML files.
+It helps you quickly identify and understand differences between them by highlighting structural variations in a clear and concise way.

 ![example](images/example.png)